azhawkes/express/README.md

 ### Background

-This project is yet another spin-off from Loadster (www.loadsterperformance.com).
+This project is yet another spin-off from [Loadster](https://loadster.app).
 Loadster scripts are mostly a chain of HTTP requests, recorded or manually entered with a graphical script editor.
 You can also do neat tricks like capturing part of an HTTP response to use in a future request: for example, Command #1 might do a POST to save some resource on the server, and you have to then capture and reuse the resource's ID from the HTTP response to use in